Call for papers

 Faculty of Geodesy from Technical University of Civil Engineering Bucharest and FIG Commissions 7, 8 and 9 are waiting for you to participate in the International Symposium GeoPreVi, with the theme „Smart Solutions for a Secure and Valuable Property, organized together with Romanian Surveyors Union, Romanian Association of Private Surveyor and National Agency of Cadastre and Land Registration, 14 – 16 September, 2017, Ramada Plaza Bucharest, Romania.

-SPECIAL SUPORT FOR YOUNG SURVEYORS PRESENTING A PAPER OFFERED BY FIG FOUNDATION AND BY ROMANIAN SURVEYORS UNION (Only for early registered ones)
+SPECIAL SUPPORT FOR YOUNG SURVEYORS PRESENTING A PAPER OFFERED BY ROMANIAN SURVEYORS UNION (for the first 10 early registered young surveyors)

 |REGISTER SOON TO THE LINK: Registration ...|